-9.5 Assessment of Value-added Courses
+8.5 Assessment of Value-added Courses

-- 9.5.1 Assessment of VACs shall be internal. - 9.5.2 Two CIA Tests shall be conducted during the semester by the Department(s) offering VAC. - 9.5.3 A committee consisting of the Head of the Department, faculty handling the course and a senior faculty member shall monitor the evaluation process. - 9.5.4 The grades obtained in VACs will not be included for calculating the GPA.
+- 8.5.1 Assessment of VACs shall be internal. - 8.5.2 Two CIA Tests shall be conducted during the semester by the Department(s) offering VAC. - 8.5.3 A committee consisting of the Head of the Department, faculty handling the course and a senior faculty member shall monitor the evaluation process. - 8.5.4 The grades obtained in VACs will not be included for calculating the GPA.

-9.6 Passing Minimum
+8.6 Passing Minimum

-- 9.6.1 A student is declared to have passed in each course if he/she secures not less than 40% marks in the ESE and not less than 50% marks in aggregate taking CIA and ESE marks together. - 9.6.4 A candidate who has not secured a minimum of 50% of marks in a course (CIA + ESE) shall reappear for the course in the next semester/year.
+- 8.6.1 A minimum of 50% marks in each course is prescribed for a pass. - 8.6.2 While a minimum of 40% marks in each course is essential for the End Semester Examinations, there is no passing minimum for CIA Tests. - 8.6.3 A student is declared to have passed in each course if he/she secures not less than 40% marks in the End Semester Examination and not less than 50% marks in aggregate taking CIA and End Semester Examination marks together. - 8.6.4 A candidate who has not secured a minimum of 50% of marks in a course (CIA + End Semester) shall reappear for the course in the next semester/year.

-10. Conferment of the Master's Degree
+9. Conferment of the Master's Degree